vilmosz/cw19/CW2.md

 ### Explanation

 The _srn_ and _name_ fields are self-explanatory. _exercise1_ is relevant for questions 1 to 6 from the report. _exercise2_ contains the results of questions 7 and 8.
-The notation is similar to the notation used in chapter 9.4 is the subject guide: _p_ is the prime, _g_ is the generator, _a_ is Alice's private key, _b_ is Bob's private key, _x_ is Alice's public key, _y_ is Bob's public key, _k_ is the resulting shared secret key.
+The notation is similar to the notation used in section 9.4, pages 99 - 101, in the subject guide: _p_ is the prime, _g_ is the generator, _a_ is Alice's private key, _b_ is Bob's private key, _x_ is Alice's public key, _y_ is Bob's public key, _k_ is the resulting shared secret key.

 In Exercise 1 the plain text has been encoded with Base64, which has been transformed to a number.
 If you are using Java, there are utilities provided by Apache or Google, among others, to do these operations.
 Similar libraries exist in other programming languages.
 If you struggle with these operations or you would like to double-check your results, you can use the web API calls below.
 For Base64 encoding/decoding you can use the following: